How much CPU and RAM does my website need?

 + Lower population

-The servers population will be lower so you will be sharing the server with fewer people
+The server's population will be lower, so you share it with fewer people

 While we still suggest reading further to find your recommended plan, there is one very important point to consider when choosing your hosting plan and server type - upgradability.

 As these servers exist on different clusters, the configurations are different.
-This means that if you were to start with a Ruby plan (Standard Shared) and later down the line wanted to upgrade to a Sapphire plan (Premium Shared), this would require an internal migration.
+This means that if you were to start on a Web Hosting plan (Amethyst or Ruby) and later wanted to move up to Emerald or higher, this would require an internal migration.
 The migration will be conducted manually and as such an upgrade will not be instant.

 What resources do I actually need?